 An illustrated insert booklet sketches the background on L’Herbier and gives more information on the film itself.

 With the original score gone a commission for a new one featuring percussion and odd sound effects came from artist Aidje Tafial.
 On a second track is an impressive, unusual and loud score-performance by the Alloy Orchestra.
 When Claire Lescot sings, we hear something akin to the wails of a Theremin or an Ondes Martenot.

 A very helpful featurette gives us the odd history of the movie, illustrated with stills and a few outtakes.
 We catch several shots of Marcel L’Herbier directing, which reveal that he was indeed an impressively natty dresser.
-I thought that the wide-brimmed hat seemed ostentatious, until I was reminded that L’Herbier mioght have worn it to find some relief from the glare of all those dangerous unfiltered early movie lights.
+I thought that the wide-brimmed hat seemed ostentatious, until I was reminded that L’Herbier might have worn it to find relief from the glare of all those dangerous unfiltered early movie lights.

 On a scale of Excellent, Good, Fair, and Poor, L’Inhumaine Blu-ray

 Supplements: Featurettes Behind the Scenes of L’Inhumaine (15 minutes); About the Recording of Aidje Tafial’s Music.